shotgunsoftware/sg-jira-bridge/README.md

 ## Starting Everything Up

-#### Shotgun Event Daemon
+### Starting ngrok

 ```
-./shotgunEventDaemon.py start
+ngrok http 9090
 ```
+_**Note**: Each time you start ngrok, it assigns a random hostname to your connection.
+This means you'll need to update the Jira Webhook you setup to point to the correct hostname each time. ngrok does have a paid plan that allows you to specify the hostname you wish to use, but that's up to you. 😄_

-#### SG Jira Bridge Web Server
+### Starting the SG Jira Bridge Web Server

 ```
 python webapp.py --settings <path to your settings> --port 9090
 ```

-#### ngrok
+### Starting the Shotgun Event Daemon

 ```
-ngrok http 9090
+./shotgunEventDaemon.py start
 ```
-**Note**: Each time you start ngrok, it assigns a random hostname to your connection.
-This means you'll need to update the Jira Webhook you setup to point to the correct hostname each time. ngrok does have a paid plan that allows you to specify the hostname you wish to use, but that's up to you. 😄

-## Unit tests and CI
+# Unit tests and CI
 Unit tests are in the `/tests` folder and can be run with `python run_tests.py`.

 [Azure Pipelines](https://github.com/marketplace/azure-pipelines) are used for the continuous integration and run the following validations: